sampsyo/ppl-intro/ppl.md

 This boring program just uses the outcome of a fair coin toss to return one string or another.
 It works exactly like an ordinary program with access to a `flip` function for producing random Booleans.
-Functions like `flip` are sometimes called *elementary random primitives*, and they're the source of all randomnes in these programs.
+Functions like `flip` are sometimes called *elementary random primitives*, and they're the source of all randomness in these programs.

+If you run this little program in the webppl editor, you'll see that it does exactly what you expect: sometimes it outputs "yes," and sometimes it prints "no."

 Things get slightly more interesting when we realize that webppl can represent entire distributions, not just individual values.
 The webppl language has an `Enumerate` operation, which prints out all the probabilities in a distribution defined by a function: